terryaney/KatApp/scripts/readme.md

 # RBLe Framework

 The RBLe Framework is the backbone of KatApps.
 The service is able to marshall inputs and results in and out of RBLe CalcEngines.
 These results drive the functionality of KatApps.

+- [Framework Inputs](#framework-inputs) - Discusses the set of inputs that are always passed to calculations automatically (and are not part of the UI).
+- [Input Table Management](#input-table-management) - Discusses how to pass 'input tables' to calculations.
+- [Result Tables](#result-tables) - Discusses the standard result table processing rules, structure, and features available in generating results for Kaml Views.
+- [Precalc Pipelines](#precalc-pipelines) - Discusses how multiple CalcEngines can be 'chained' together feedings the 'results' from one CalcEngine into the 'inputs' of the next CalcEngine in the pipeline before generating the final result.

 ## Framework Inputs